samaaron/tau5/BUILD-MACOS.md

 Install Qt for Desktop and also ensure you select the "Additional Library" Qt WebEngine.

 Update your `PATH` and `Qt6_DIR` environment variables.
-For example, if you're using zsh, add the following to your `~/.zshrc` (updating the versinon number to match the version you installed).
+For example, if you're using zsh, add the following to your `~/.zshrc` (updating the version number to match the version you installed).

 ```
 export PATH=~/Qt/6.7.3/macos/bin:$PATH